raiks2/choreography/README.md

-# Synopsis
+# Choreography

-Choreography is a super simple graph library.
+A super simple graph library.
 Contains classes implementing undirected and directed graphs that support the following operations:

 * addEdge()
 * addVertex()